 - Introduces acupuncture treatments including needling, cupping, moxibustion, bleeding techniques, and electro-acupuncture techniques

-- Teaches treatments in all modalities in Chinese medicine rather than just one
+- Teaches treatments in all modalities in Chinese medicine

 - Includes photos for reference and ease of understanding

 The treatment methods introduced in this book are the most recognized and effective pain management practices currently in use.
 This book would be suitable for healthcare practitioners as well as patients who want to better understand and mitigate their pain.

 Table of Contents

 Anatomy.
 Examination.
 Etiology and pathology of pain.
 Mechanism of pain.
 Classification of pain.
 Upper back pain.
 Low back pain.
 Hip pain.
 Knee pain.
 Leg pain.

 Dr. Apichai is a clinical supervisor at Bastyr Center for Natural Health and a core faculty member in the Department of Acupuncture and East Asian Medicine at Bastyr University.
 He also has a private practice in Seattle.
 Dr. Apichai serves as an advisor for the Traditional Chinese Medicine (TCM) Sports Medicine Club.
 Dr. Apichai specializes in musculoskeletal concerns such as pain associated with the neck, back and legs and in headaches.
 After Dr. Apichai received his Doctor of Medicine (MD) degree from Jinan University in 1992, where he also completed several medical internships and research projects.
 He joined the Tui Na Rehab Department at First Branch of Guangzhou TCM Hospital in 1993.